janwilmake/universal-mcp-oauth/mcp-demo/README.md

-This demo exposes an MCP that uses X as OAuth Provider.
+This demo exposes an MCP that uses X as OAuth Provider without having to configure any environment variables.

 It can be tested locally: